pyg-team/pytorch_geometric/docs/source/advanced/cpu_affinity.rst

     numactl -C M-(N-1) -m 1 python …

 where M is the cpuid of the first core of the second CPU socket.
-Adding a complementary memory-allocation flag "-m 1" prioritizes cache allocation on the same NUMA node, where the main process is running (alternatively for less strict memory allocation use "—preferred 1").
+Adding a complementary memory-allocation flag "-m 1" prioritizes cache allocation on the same NUMA node, where the main process is running (alternatively for less strict memory allocation use "--preferred 1").
 This makes the data readily available on the same socket where the computation takes place.
 Using this setting is very workload-specific and may require some fine-tuning, as one needs to manage a trade-off between using more OMP threads versus limiting the number of remote memory calls.

 Improving memory bound by using non-default memory allocator (jemalloc or TCMalloc)
 ------------------------------------------------------------------------------------
 On the final note, following CPU performanc optimization for Pytorch, also for :pyg:`PyG` it is advised to use jemalloc or TCMalloc that can generally get better memory usage than the default PyTorch memory allocator, PTMalloc [2]_.
 A non-default memory allocator can be specified using LD_PRELOAD prior to script execution [3]_.

-Quick start guidelines:
+Quick start guidelines
 --------------------------
 The general guidelines for achieving the best performance with CPU Affinity can be summarized in the following steps:

 #.
-Bind execution to physical cores.
-Alternatively, hyperthreading can be disabled completely at a system-level.
+Test if your dataset benefits from using parallel Dataloader.
+For some datasets it might be more beneficial to use plain serial Dataloader, especially when the dimensions of the input :class:`~torch_geometric.data.Data` are relatively small.
 #.
 Enable multi-process Dataloder by setting :attr:`num_workers` > 0.
 A good estimate for initial num_workers is in range [2,4], however for more complex datasets you might want to experiment with larger number of workers.
 Enable :class:`~torch_geometric.loader.DataLoader` with :obj:`filter_per_worker=True` and use :obj:`enable_cpu_affinity()` feature to affinitize :class:`~torch_geometric.loader.DataLoader` cores.
 #.
-Separate the cores used for main process from the DL workers' cores by using numactl, KMP_AFFINITY of libiomp5 library of GOMP_CPU_AFFINITY of libgomp library.
+Bind execution to physical cores.
+Alternatively, hyperthreading can be disabled completely at a system-level.
 #.
+Separate the cores used for main process from the DL workers' cores by using `numactl`, `KMP_AFFINITY` of `libiomp5` library, or `GOMP_CPU_AFFINITY` of `libgomp` library.
+#.
 Find the optimum number of OMP threads for your workload.
-The good starting point would be N-num_workers.
+The good starting point would be (N - `num_workers`).
 Generally well-parallelized models will benefit from many OMP threads, however if your model computation flow has interlaced parallel & serial regions, the performance will decrease due to resource allocation needed for spawning and maintaining threads between parallel regions.
 #.
-Using a dual-socket CPU you might want to experiment with assigning data loading to one socket and main process to another socket with memory allocation (numactl -m) on the same socket where main process is executed.
+Using a dual-socket CPU you might want to experiment with assigning data loading to one socket and main process to another socket with memory allocation (`numactl -m`) on the same socket where main process is executed.
 This leads to best cache-allocation and often overweighs the benefit of using more OMP threads.
 #.
-An additional boost in performance can be obtained by using non-default memory allocator, such as jemalloc or TCMalloc.
+An additional boost in performance can be obtained by using non-default memory allocator, such as `jemalloc` or `TCMalloc`.
 #.
 Finding an optimal setup for CPU Affinity mask is a problem of managing the proportion of CPU time spent in each iteration for loading and preparing the data, versus time spent in computing the message-passing step.
 Different results may be obtained by changing model hyperparamethers, such as: batch size, number of sampled neighbors and number of layers.
 As a general rule, workloads which require sampling a complex graph may benefit more from reserving some CPU resources just for the data preparation step.

-Example results:
+Example results
 -----------------
 The figure below presents the outcome of applying CPU affinity mask to :py:obj:`training_benchmark.py`.
 Measurements were taken for the variable number of workers, while other hyperparameters for each benchmark were constant: `--warmup 0 --use-sparse-tensor --num-layers 3 --num-hidden-channels 128 --batch-sizes 2048`.